raspberrypilearning/scratch-olympics-weightlifter/hardware.md

 # Hardware Requirements

-Some extra information about the specifics of the hardware requirements or alternative products you can use.

-This file is optional
+Although the first part of the project requires no hardware, the second worksheet requires the use of some buttons and wire or header leads.